sevyharris/MonteCoffee/documentation/tutorials/coox.rst

             system.sites[site].covered = 0
             system.sites[other_site].covered = 0

 In this case, the two sites containing CO and O are simply emptied.
-At the end we define the method :code:`get_involve_other(self)` to define if the neighboring sides are actually involved in the event:
+At the end we define the method :code:`get_involve_other(self)` to define if the neighboring sites are actually involved in the event:

 .. code-block:: python

         def get_involve_other(self):
             return True

 After giving this example for one event, the other events can be defined similarly.
-How to define single site and dissociative adsorption is also shown in the :ref:`tutorials`.
+How to define single site and dissociative adsorption was shown before.
 Only the rates have to be adjusted according to transition state theory.
 Having all events for each type of reaction defined in this order:

     - (0) :class:`NeighborKMC.user_events.COAdsEvent` for CO adsorption.
     - (1) :class:`NeighborKMC.user_events.CODesEvent` for CO desorption.